-He has achieved and maintained Quadruple American Board of Psychiatry and Neurology Certifications in Psychiatry (1983), Addiction Psychiatry (1993, 2003, 2013,), Geriatric Psychiatry (1994, 2004, 2014,) and Forensic Psychiatry (1999, 2009); and, also, Lifetime Certification in Addiction Medicine by the American Society of Addiction Medicine in 1989.
-These accomplishments are the foundation of his clear explanations of nuance and complexity; particularly when there are interactions of one or more of these areas of focus.
+He has achieved and maintained Quadruple American Board of Psychiatry and Neurology (ABPN) Certifications in Psychiatry (1983), Addiction Psychiatry (1993, 2003, 2013,), Geriatric Psychiatry (1994, 2004, 2014,) and Forensic Psychiatry (1999, 2009); and Lifetime Certification in Addiction Medicine by the American Society of Addiction Medicine (ASAM) in 1989.
+These accomplishments inform his expert interpretations and opinions, especially when several areas of expertise interact.

 He is a Distinguished Life Fellow of the American Psychiatric Association and Massachusetts Psychiatric Society; Instructor in the Harvard Law School Trial Advocacy Workshop; former Harvard Medical School Instructor and Cornell University Alumnus.